mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 To install XQuartz on macOS perform the following steps:

-1. Open the downloaded XQuartz disk image.
+1. Open the downloaded XQuartz disk image or package.
 This file will most likely reside in Finder > Downloads (shortcut: &#8997;&#8984;L).
 The file can more easily be found by switching into List view (shortcut: &#8984;2).
 To switch to Icon view use the shortcut: &#8984;1.
 The XQuartz disk image will look like the image displayed below in [Figure 1](#figure-xquartz_disk_image) (version number may differ!).

 {{< figure src="xquartz-macos/1-xquartz-disk-image.png" caption="Icon XQuartz Disk Image." numbered="true" id="xquartz_disk_image" >}}